clidey/whodb/docs/docs.md

 - **Login and Authentication**: Securely log in to your database.
 - **Database Selection**: Choose your database type, username, password, and specific database.
-- **Side Bar Navigation**: Access different sections like Login Profile, Table Schema, Tables, Graph Visualization, and Raw Execute.
+- **Side Bar Navigation**: Access different sections like Login Profile, Table Schema, Tables, Graph Visualization, and Scratchpad.
 - **Table Schema**: View detailed schemas of your tables.
 - **Table Management**: Navigate directly to tables, check basic information, view and filter data, and export to CSV.
 - **Graph Visualization**: Visualize how tables are interconnected.
-- **Raw SQL Execution**: Perform arbitrary SQL queries.
+- **Scratchpad**: Perform arbitrary SQL queries with Jupyter notebook like experience.
 - **Inline Preview**: Click & hold a cell to preview value (string, JSON, or Markdown)
 - **Inline Edit**: Click "Edit" Icon, edit changes easily, and apply right away.